Alopecia Areata: Symptoms, Causes, Treatments

 3. Alopecia Universalis

 Having the same symptoms of alopecia areata where you lose patches on the scalp, alopecia Universalis will also lead to hair loss on the face, including eyebrows, lashes, and facial hair.
-It can also lead to hair loss on body parts including, chest, back, arms, legs, and pubic region.
+It can also lead to hair loss on body parts including, the chest, back, arms, legs, and pubic region.

 4. Diffuse Alopecia Areata